Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 2: Define and Enforce Security Policies

-Data Encryption: Ensuring data is encrypted both at rest and in transit.
+Data Encryption: Ensuring data is encrypted both at rest and in transit, with keys you control.

 Network Security: Defining firewall rules, network segmentation, and threat detection.

-Incident Response: A clear plan for how to respond to a security event.
+Incident Response: A clear plan for how to respond to a security event — including NIS2 reporting timelines.

-These policies should be centrally managed and automatically enforced by the guardrails you’ve built, enabling the governance wave to drive both speed and safety without missing opportunities.
+These policies should be centrally managed and automatically enforced by the guardrails you’ve built.

 Step 3: Establish Financial Governance (FinOps)